 Would you have space in your heart and home for one of these dogs?

-Our regular feature, in association with Dogs Trust, Ballymena, highlights two adorable dogs currently in its care who are looking for their ‘forever homes’.
+This week sees our regular feature, in association with Dogs Trust, Ballymena, highlight some of the adorable dogs currently in its care who are looking for their ‘forever homes’.

 Age: six